-This easy 30 Minute Korean Bulgogi Beef Bowl is loaded with fresh ingredients & bold flavors, while still being kid-friendly & quick enough for any night of the week.
+This Easy Bulgogi Recipe makes a great 30 Minute Korean Beef Bowl and is loaded with fresh ingredients & bold flavors, a rainbow of ingredients, and is kid-friendly & quick enough for any night of the week.
 It will soon be a family favorite!

 You know that song “It’s a Small World After All”?
 I mean, how could you not, right?
 And I’m totally sorry for getting it stuck in your head for the rest of the day.

 When you sit down and think about it, the Earth is BIG.
 I mean, its about 24,860 miles around its circumference.
 There are 196 countries, and 7.4 BILLION people who live here.
 We have 24 different time zones, 13 different climates, and so many other awesome and amazing variations.

 And yet, even with all this, we are still very much a global community.